woltapp/browserbug/README.md

 ### The core solution

-To tackle this problem, these lint rules offer a way to **annotate such forked codepaths and their associated browser versions versions via code comments**.
+To tackle this problem, **browserbug offers a set of lint rules to annotate such forked codepaths and their associated browser versions versions, via code comments**.
 The lint rules will then alert you when those browser versions change.

 The comment annotations look like this: